cjacker/opensource-toolchain-pic/README.md

 After building successfully, `bin/jalv2-x86-64` will be generated, this is the JALV2 Compiler.
 It's only the compiler, you still need the 'jallib' (include a lot of device include files) installed.

+By the way, there are some pre-generated documents in `documentation/external` dir, include 'An Introduction & Guide to JALV2'(jalv2.pdf), 'JALv2 Compiler Options'(jalv2opt.pdf), 'JALv2 PRAGMAs'(jalv2pragma.pdf), you can take them as reference to learn JALV2.

+And there is also [a tutorial of JALV2](http://www.justanotherlanguage.org/sites/default/files/ftp_server/jallib_files/Jallib_Tutorial_Book.pdf) from official site.

+### jallib
 Jallib can be downloaded from https://github.com/jallib/jallib.
 But I suggest you download the release archive from official site, the release archive also contains all source codes, but flatten the library files, sample files into one dir:

 ```